benwzj/benwzj.github.io/_posts/2020-04-19-layout-css.md

   - name: Multi-column layout
 ---

+CSS control HOW you display your content in webpage.
+Layout is the main Skeleton of your webpage.

-CSS page layout allow us to take elements contained in a web page and control where they're positioned relative to the following factors: their default position in normal layout flow, the other elements around them, their parent container, and the main viewport/window.
+CSS layout allow you to take elements contained in a web page and control where they're positioned relative to the following factors:
+- their default position in normal layout flow,
+- the other elements around them,
+- their parent container, and
+- the main viewport/window.

+Here are going to introduce some concepts like:
+- normal flow,
+- display settings,
+- positioning,
-Here are going to introduce some concepts like: normal flow, display settings, positioning, modern layout tools like flexbox and CSS grid.
+- modern layout tools like flexbox and CSS grid.

 ## Normal flow